guluc3m/newGULpage/README.md

 ### TODO
 ```
-- Media queries do not work :(
+- Several media queries work, just check if there are any that still do not work :D
+- Fix links between pages
-- Colored cards
+- Fix titles
 ```

 # The new GUL webpage